 We’ve placed a tracking charm on your wand hoping that one day you will use it so that we will be able to find you…well not us anyway but this Owl.
-We don’t know if you’ll ever get this message because we know that your really stubborn that you may never use magic again.
+We don’t know if you’ll ever get this message but it was a chance we had to take.

 Hermione let the tears fall.
-She looked at the date in the corner of the parchment and noticed that it was dated shortly after she had left the world she loved and the people she loved.
+She looked at the date in the corner of the parchment and noticed that it was dated shortly after she had left the world she loved and the people she treasured.
 The letter was five years old.
-This Barn Owl had to wait five years for a tracking charm to finally work so that it could fulfill its task.
+This Barn Owl had to wait five years for a tracking charm to finally work so that it could fulfil its task.

 Hermione turned around quickly to see Mia rubbing her eyes questioningly.
 She must have sensed Hermione’s sudden change in emotion and it awoke her.
 Hermione smiled at her and reached out her arms for a hug.
-Mia sort of stumbled into her mother’s arms and curled up in her warmth.
-Hermione smelled the almond scent that always seemed to stay in her daughters hair and cried.
-Mia fell back to sleep as she was rocked gently by Hermione’s sadness but her mother was comforted by her presence all the same.
+Mia stumbled into her mother’s embrace and curled up in her warmth.
+Hermione smelled the almond scent that always seemed to stay in her daughter’s hair and cried.
+Mia touched her mother's face and wiped away the free-falling tears.

 The pair stayed there like that for the rest of the night; snuggled up on the loveseat sofa, hugging tightly for warmth.
-The Barn Owl that had brought the letter to Hermione flew over to the chair where a patchwork quilt laid.
-Using it’s talons, it picked up the quilt and placed it over mother and daughter as if it was real person.
-With that it flew back to its position on the chair and fell asleep in it’s wing.
+The Barn Owl that had brought the letter to Hermione flew over to the chair where a patchwork quilt lay.
+Using it’s talons, it picked up the quilt and placed it over mother and daughter with a soothing hoot.
+With that it flew back to its position on the chair and fell asleep in its wing.

 Her poking became deeper before Hermione was rudely awoken by a sharp stab.
 “Ow!
 Mia, what was that for!”
 She rubbed her bruised cheek to see her daughter glaring at her from underneath her blonde bangs.
 “You wouldn’t wake up!”